awsdocs/aws-sct-user-guide/doc_source/CHAP_SchemaConversionTool.Converting.DW.md

 |  Teradata \(version 13 and later\)  | Amazon Redshift |
 |  Vertica \(version 7\.2\.2 and later\)  | Amazon Redshift |

-If you want to convert an online transaction processing \(OLTP\) database schema, see [Converting Database Schema to Amazon RDS by Using the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.Converting.md)\.
+If you want to convert an online transaction processing \(OLTP\) database schema, see [Converting Database Schemas Using the AWS Schema Conversion Tool](CHAP_SchemaConversionTool.Converting.md)\.

 Almost all work you do with AWS SCT starts with the following three steps: